Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 People use the words "loan" and "overdraft" interchangeably.
 The bank does not.
 They are three separate products with different mechanics:

 Gold loan.
 Secured by physical gold pledged at the branch.
 Tenure typically 1 year, renewable.
-Two repayment shapes: demand loan (lump-sum interest + principal) or overdraft-style (interest only, principal due at maturity, redraw permitted).
-LTV up to 70% on ornaments and 80% on coins/bars.
-Per-borrower limits NPR 25,000–15,00,000 individual, up to NPR 25,00,000 institutional at banks like Kamana Sewa Bikash Bank.
+Two repayment shapes are offered: demand loan (lump-sum interest + principal) or overdraft-style (interest only, principal due at maturity, redraw permitted).
+LTV runs up to 70% on ornaments and 80% on coins/bars.
+Per-borrower limits at banks like Kamana Sewa Bikash Bank are NPR 25,000–15,00,000 individual, up to NPR 25,00,000 institutional.

 Overdraft (OD).
 A pre-approved limit attached to your current or savings account.
 You draw any amount up to the limit on demand.
-Interest accrues daily on the drawn balance only — the part of the limit you have not used costs nothing (or only a small commitment fee).
+Interest accrues daily on the drawn balance only; the part of the limit you haven't used costs nothing, or sometimes a small commitment fee.
 Two flavours:

-• Secured OD.
+- Secured OD.
 Backed by FD, gold, or property.
-Cheaper, larger limits, and disbursed faster because the security is already in the bank.
+Cheaper, larger limits, faster disbursal because the security is already with the bank.

 The 2026 rate scorecard